 - 1. Create a directory with the same combination of path and file name of the original image file in the backup. - 2.
 Split the source file into blocks and save them into the new directory.
-(If there are duplicates of a block, they will be hard linked.) - 3.
-The md5 sum of all these files will be stored in a special file called .md5BlockCheckSums.bz2 in that directory.
-The are also stored together with all check sum of those blocked files in .md5BlockCheckSums.bz2 in the root of the backup. - 4. storeBackup.pl will also calculate the md5 sum of the whole file and store it in .md5CheckSum.
+(If there are duplicates of a block, they will be hard linked.)

+- 3. The md5 sum of all these files will be stored in a special file called .md5BlockCheckSums.bz2 in that directory.
+These md5 sums are also stored in the file .md5BlockCheckSums.bz2 in the root directory of the backup. - 4. storeBackup.pl will also calculate the md5 sum of the whole file and store it in .md5CheckSum.